In this article, we will cover the Ethereum platform, how to trade Ethereum, and what technology is on the Ethereum platform.

 Ethereum, on the other hand, will soon implement the proof of stake method for mining.
 It does not require any dedicated hardware because it is virtual.
 There are validators in place of miners.
 Validators must put up some Ethereum currency (ether) as a stake.
 Accordingly, they bet on whether a block will be validated and added to the blockchain.

 When a validator bets on a valid block, they get rewarded based on the amount of ether they invested in that block.

 For now, Ethereum will mainly use proof of work, but every 100th transaction will be proof of stake.
 Validators choose which blocks to bet on, so it lowers the cost involved with adding more blocks to the chain.

-Additionally, validators put up their own ether, so there are low odds for a validator choosing a malicious block.
+Additionally, validators put up their ether, so there are low odds of a validator choosing a malicious block.
 This removes the chances of a 51% attack, where a single group owns most of the world’s hashing power.

 What Are Smart Contracts?